 15. Is there a minimum course load that I must take to be eligible for admission consideration?

-16. What is a ‘full-credit equivalent’ and how can I determine if I have a course load of 5.0 full-credit equivalents in one academic session?
+16. What is a ‘full-credit equivalent’ and how can I determine my course load?

 17. How can I find out if the courses offered at my university meet the subject requirements for admission?